SM 32x325 [2xM8] / N52 - magnetic separator

 - In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,

-- Significant importance in modern technologies – find application in HDD drives, electric motors, medical apparatus and very highly developed apparatuses.
+- Key role in advanced technologically fields – are utilized in HDD drives, electric motors, medical apparatus and other advanced devices.

 Disadvantages of neodymium magnets: